Mrs. Kim Mikolajczyk – Principal

 Mrs. Ashley Payton – 3rd Grade

 Ashley Payton currently teaches 3rd grade at McDonald Elementary.
 She was born and raised in Post Falls, ID and attended University of Idaho where she achieved a Bachelor of Music in Piano Performance along with a Bachelor of Science in Elementary Education.
-She is currently working on Master’s Degree in Curriculum and Instruction at Concordia University.
-She anticipates finishing in May of 2016.
+She a Master’s Degree in Curriculum and Instruction at Concordia University.

 After marrying her high school sweetheart in 2014, they went on an amazing honeymoon to Maui, Hawaii where they biked down the world’s largest dormant volcano at 10,000 feet.
 The ride was 26 miles long, all downhill with an amazing view of the entire island.